 About ANIMALESQUE

-I studied Textile Design at the wonderful Falmouth University in Cornwall.
+I studied Textile Design at Falmouth University in Cornwall.
 After those blissful years of exploring new techniques and creativity by the sea, I moved to London where I worked as a freelance embroidery designer for couture fashion.
-It was through this work that I was lucky enough to travel, work and fall in love with India and the rich cultural heritage of textiles and traditional craft techniques there.
-The warmth extended to me in India, the friendships I made, and the expertise they shared, became my inspiration, hugely influencing my creative process and my own designs.
+It was through this work that I was lucky enough work in India and explore some of the rich cultural heritage of textiles and traditional craft techniques there.

-Meanwhile, back in London, I was gaining more experience in costume design, making garments and props for children’s theatre productions and multi-sensory environments.
+Back in London, I was gaining more experience in costume design, making garments and props for children’s theatre and multi-sensory set design.
 Animalesque grew quite organically as these two separate worlds began to meet and mingle in my head, hands and studio.

 From its early days on a stall on Chatsworth Road Market, London, and touring the Summer festivals around the UK, I’m so happy to have come full circle and to be back in Falmouth where my creative journey began.
-My animals are available worldwide through my website shop, through a selection of beautiful boutique shops, and by appointment at my studio at Waterside House, Penryn.
+My creations are available worldwide through my website shop, through a small selection of boutique shops, and by appointment at my studio at Waterside House, Penryn.

 Studiomewbsize8.jpg